mycpuorg/mycpuorg.github.io/_posts/2015-06-15-options-intro.md

 transcends details of what instrument you are trading, what your goals in life are etc. As the title suggests, our favorite instrument are options but in this blog we will understand the mindset required to begin investing.
-I'll attempt to share my learnings through various resources that I have personally invested in.
-At the very least you can walk away with a summary of teachings from investment gurus like John C Bogle.
-These resources range from expensive trainings that have costed me several thousands of dollars, upto a thousand dollars in books and online video tutorials, and what I'd consider the most valuable lesson of all, the tens of thousands that a retail trader loses in risky trades and short-sighted decisions.
-I'll walk you step by step through the trades that I have made in the past and my learnings through these trades (good and bad) and how they have contributed to 'thumb rules' that are now a part of my repertoire and have helped stay successful through ups and downs.
+I'll share what I've learnt from various resources that I have personally invested in.
+At the very least you can walk away with a summary of these resources.
+These resources range from expensive training sessions costing several thousands of dollars, nearly a thousand dollars in books and online video tutorials, and what I'd consider the most valuable lesson of all, the tens of thousands that a retail trader loses in risky trades and short-sighted decisions.
+We'll walk step by step through the trades (good and bad) and derive 'thumb rules' that must guide our trading strategy.
 As a retail trader the most important measure we can take is to design a set of basic rules and stay within the boundaries of these rules.
-Yes, options trading is risky and it is not recommended for those who cannot make an effort to understand the rules not just different strategies.
-With simple yet careful calculations we can make sure that we don't get into that we haven't planned the worst case for.
+Yes, options trading is risky and it is not recommended for those who cannot make an effort to understand these rules not just different strategies.
+With simple yet careful calculations we can make sure that we don't get into anything that we haven't planned the worst case for.

-If you are paying  favorite "stock picks" or "trade recommendations", many of which I have purchased in the past, I'd suggest that you get out of them.
+If you are paying for favorite "stock picks" or "trade recommendations", many of which I have purchased in the past, I'd suggest that you get out of them.
 Such strategies often rely on the probability that a customer would pay "a small fee" a.k.a.
 100% real money in the hope of